-1 0 Name of Employee Submitting Grievance: Date that Step One Grievance Form was submitted: Date that Step One Supervisor Response was issued: Having not received a satisfactory resolution or having not been responded to in a timely manner at Step One, I am escalating the grievance to Step Two of the Grievance Procedure for review by the appropriate Cabinet member or designee.
+Name of Employee Submitting Grievance: Date that Step One Grievance Form was submitted: Date that Step One Supervisor Response was issued: Having not received a satisfactory resolution or having not been responded to in a timely manner at Step One, I am escalating the grievance to Step Two of the Grievance Procedure for review by the appropriate Cabinet member or designee.
 Instructions: 1.
 Within two weeks of the issuance date of the supervisor's response at Step One, or within 45 calendar days of the causal event if the grievance was filed at Step Two directly, present the completed Step Two Grievance Form to the Cabinet member in the chain of command of your department.
-2. Complete the Step Two grievance and remedy statements as clearly and completely as possible.
-3. Make two copies: retain one for your records and send the other to the Director of HR.
-Clearly describe how you are requesting the situation be remedied here.
+Complete the Step Two grievance and remedy statements as clearly and completely as possible.
+Make two copies: retain one for your records and send the other to the Director of HR.
+Clearly describe your Step Two grievance here.
+Step Two Grievance statement: Clearly describe how you are requesting the situation be remedied here.
 Remedy statement: Are you requesting a meeting with your Cabinet member within two weeks?
-Yes No Date and name of Cabinet member to whom Step Two Grievance Form was submitted to: Name Date Your signature:
+Per No Date and name of Cabinet member to whom Step Two Grievance Form was submitted to: Name Your signature: